moerv9/sentiment/docs/Research/SocialMedia.md

 Getting authorized from Twitter was easy.
 Login to the [Twitter Developer Portal](developer.twitter.com) and create a new Project and App.
 There you can generate and copy the neccessary token: API Key and Secret, Bearer Token for Twittert API V2 and the Access Token and Secret.
 The other four are needed for the Twitter API V1.

-Authenticating with the Twitter API via Tweepy is easy as can be seen in all the Tweepy Notebooks (like [Get Tweets from Elon Musk](../jupyter_notebooks/getElonsTweets.ipynb)).
+Authenticating with the Twitter API via Tweepy is easy as can be seen in one of my example Notebooks, to...
+[Get Tweets from Elon Musk](../jupyter_notebooks/getElonsTweets.ipynb).

 ---